 Yes, Colombian coffee is distinguished into four different types or variants.

-- Medellin Supremo: This can be contrasted with Jamaican Blue Mountain Coffee, another prevalent assortment.
+This can be contrasted with Jamaican Blue Mountain Coffee, another prevalent assortment.
 The fundamental distinction is that Medellin Supremo offers a more significant level of causticity.

-Colombian Coffee by Numbers
+7. Colombian Coffee by Numbers

-2 In September 2017 Columbia alone produced 1.2 million 60 kg coffee bags bringing the number to 14.6 million bags produced.
+2. In September 2017, Columbia alone produced 1.2 million 60 kg coffee bags, bringing the number to 14.6 million bags produced.

-5 There are about 563,000 small and large coffee farms and most coffee farms measure up to only 5 acres.
+5. There are about 563,000 small and large coffee farms, and most coffee farms measure up to only 5 acres.

-6 Columbia’s economy is largely dependent on the production of coffee and it is a major source of livelihood for 2 million people.
+6. Columbia’s economy is largely dependent on the production of coffee, and it is a major source of livelihood for 2 million people.

-7 Columbians drink coffee at Juan Valdez a premier coffee chain which has 300 outlets across the world.
+7. Columbians drink coffee at Juan Valdez a premier coffee chain which has 300 outlets across the world.

-Fun-Facts About Colombian Coffee
+8. Fun-Facts about Colombian Coffee

-1. The Colombian Coffee Federation
+8.1.
+The Colombian Coffee Federation

-The farmers lie into a federation named the Colombian coffee federation.
-They have to follow some rules and regulations related to the growing industry, buying and selling coffee beans.
+The farmers lie in a federation named the Colombian Coffee Federation and have to follow some rules and regulations related to the growing industry, buying and selling coffee beans.

 These strict rules help Colombia to make the finest coffee in the world.

 The mother of coffee brands, Colombia has born numerous coffee brands which are spread worldwide.
-You find so many coffee brands because the country is the world’s 3rd largest coffee producer.
+You will find so many coffee brands because the country is the world’s 3rd largest coffee producer.

 Did you know?
 The country exports over 14,000,000 coffee bags per year.

-3. The Heart of Coffee – Colombia
+8.3.
+The Heart of Coffee – Colombia

-The appropriate climate for growing coffee, which means the right amount of rainfall, rich volcanic soil, and high elevations, sounds that the coffee was made to born in Colombia only.
+The appropriate climate for growing coffee, which means the right amount of rainfall, rich volcanic soil, and high elevations, sounds like the coffee was made to bear in Colombia only.

 The belt stretches across the Southern Hemisphere and includes countries like Brazil, Indonesia, and Colombia.
-However, discussions are going on all over the world.

-4. The Testing Made it Finer
+8.4.
+The Testing Made It Finer

-5. A Family of 500,000 Colombian Coffee Producers
+8.5.
+A Family of 500,000 Colombian Coffee Producers

 When it comes to community and togetherness, you really won’t find another country connected and united to grow coffee.

 With the huge coffee industry in Colombia, they keep their economy going strong and richer in profit.
 Hence, unity is one of the reasons that Colombian coffee tastes so delicious and yummy.

-The following time you drink some Colombian espresso, remember those persevering ranchers.
-Large numbers of them commit their whole lives to create a portion of the world’s best espresso.
+The following time you drink some Colombian espresso, remember those persevering ranchers, as large numbers of them commit their whole lives to creating a portion of the world’s best espresso.

-6. The National Coffee Park
+8.6.
+The National Coffee Park

-Initially, it contains an espresso themed park and an assortment of displays, including an 18-meter high pinnacle produced using bamboo, a graveyard of native clans, a ranch style home in the conventional style, a melodic show itemizing the set of experiences and culture of espresso, and an intelligent gallery.
+The display includes an 18-meter high pinnacle produced using bamboo, a graveyard of native clans, a ranch-style home in the conventional style, a melodic show itemizing the set of experiences and culture of espresso, and a gallery.

-The subsequent area is the entertainment mecca which includes various rides and a few crazy rides, alongside various attractions that you would hope to discover at a carnival.
+The subsequent area is the entertainment mecca, which includes various rides and a few crazy rides alongside various attractions that you would hope to discover at a carnival.

 By 2009, the recreation center had facilitated 5 million visitors, and in 2017 alone, over 1,000,000 individuals experienced it.

-A Bit more for You!
+9. A Bit More for You!